-The U.S. Department of Energy (DOE) Race to Zero Student Design Competition (Race to Zero) is engaging college students across the United States and Canada to become part of a new leadership movement to achieve truly sustainable homes.
+The U.S. Department of Energy (DOE) Race to Zero Student Design Competition (Race to Zero) is engaging undergraduate and graduate students across the United States and Canada to become part of a new leadership movement to achieve truly sustainable homes.

 As part of DOE’s Building America and Zero Energy Ready Home programs, the Race to Zero (formerly known as the Challenge Home Student Design Competition) was designed to:

 - Inspire and develop the next generation of building science professionals.